Mod $p$ sheaves on Witt flags: Perverse Fp -sheaves and phi -singularities

 We now recall the Riemann--Hilbert correspondence of Bhatt--Lurie \cite{BL19}.
 Let $R$ be an $\bbF_p$-algebra and let $(R, \varphi)$ be the ring $R$ regarded as an $R[\varphi]$-module via the Frobenius.
 For an $R$-algebra $S$, extension of scalars provides a functor from $R[\varphi]$-modules to $S[\varphi]$-modules, which is used implicitly in the following definition taken from \cite[Construction 2.3.1]{BL19}. \begin{definition} Let $D(R[\varphi])$ be the derived category of $R[\varphi]$-modules.
 Define the functor \end{definition}

 Informally, $\text{Sol}$ can be thought of as the derived functor of $\varphi$-invariants.
 The functor $\text{Sol}$ is not an equivalence of categories because $D(R[\varphi])$ is too large.
-To solve this issue in the constructible case, Bhatt--Lurie define a notion of holonomicity \cite[Definition 4.1.1.]{BL19}.
-A holonomic $R[\varphi]$-module is an $R[\varphi]$-module isomorphic to one of the form for an $R[\varphi]$-module $M$ which is finitely presented as an $R$-module.
+To solve this issue in the constructible case, Bhatt--Lurie define a notion of holonomicity, see \cite[Definition 4.1.1.]{BL19}.
+A holonomic $R[\varphi]$-module is an $R[\varphi]$-module isomorphic to one of the form for an $R[\varphi]$-module $M$ which is finite type as an $R$-module.
 Note that a holonomic $R[\varphi]$-module is in particular perfect, meaning that $M \rightarrow \varphi_*M$ is an isomorphism.
-Restriction of scalars along $R \rightarrow R^{\perf}$ identifies the categories of perfect $R[\varphi]$-modules and perfect $R^{\perf}[\varphi]$-modules \cite[Proposition 3.4.3]{BL19}, which by the following theorem is closely related to the topological invariance of the small \'etale site.
+Restriction of scalars along $R \rightarrow R^{\mathrm{pf}}$ identifies the categories of perfect $R[\varphi]$-modules and perfect $R^{\mathrm{pf}}[\varphi]$-modules by \cite[Proposition 3.4.3]{BL19}.
+By the following theorem, this is closely related to the topological invariance of the small \'etale site.

 \begin{theorem}[Bhatt--Lurie] Let $D_{\textnormal{hol}}(R[\varphi]) \subset D(R[\varphi])$ be the full subcategory of complexes with holonomic cohomology sheaves.
 Then $\text{Sol}$ restricts to an equivalence of categories $D_{\textnormal{hol}}(R[\varphi]) \cong D_c^b(\Spec(R), \bbF_p)$ which is t-exact for the standard t-structures on the source and target \end{theorem}